-Other financial instruments such as cash and cash equivalents, other assets, management fee payable and accrued expenses are short-term financial assets and financial liabilities whose carrying amounts approximate their fair value.
-Cash and cash equivalents are classified under level 1 while the remaining financial assets and liabilities are classified under level 3.
+Other financial instruments not fair valued such as cash and cash equivalents, other asset, management fee payable and accrued expenses are short term financial assets and financial liabilities whose carrying amounts are approximate to their fair value.

-18. LAST VALUATION DAY
+19. LAST VALUATION DAY

-The last valuation day of the year was 31 December 2023 (2022: 31 December 2022).
+The last valuation day of the year was 31 December 2024 (2023: 31 December 2023).

-19. EVENTS AFTER THE END OF THE REPORTING PERIOD
+20. EVENTS AFTER THE END OF THE REPORTING PERIOD